-C. Validation via Data Prediction
+1.5.3 Validation via Data Prediction

-The graphically represented comparison of the predicted data items obtained from components with the substituted estimates and the real data is shown in Figure 5.
-For the lack of space, only two normalized entries of the data vector y_t are shown.
+The graphically represented comparison of the predicted data items obtained from components with the substituted estimates and the real data is shown in Figure 1.5.
+Normalized entries of the data vector $y_t$ are shown.
 Graphs demonstrate the coincidence between predictions and real data items.